konsumer/learningrust/README.md

 I went through every page of [the book](https://doc.rust-lang.org/book/) and wrote any code examples they had, and took notes.

 After that, I made [a rust module](https://dev.to/ghost/rust-project-structure-example-step-by-step-3ee) that can start/stop a socket thread.
+I structured everything using guidance from [the cargo book](https://doc.rust-lang.org/cargo/guide/)

 Then I exposed that lib to C (for FFI in lua.)